China property controls seen in Ping An Bank shift

 Ping An's decision to have its headquarters take charge of home loans is likely a signal from the mid-sized lender that it anticipates a tougher policy line from the central government and is preparing to toe it, rather than a shift in strategy to better manage risks, said an analyst at ratings agency Fitch.

 "I don't think this is related to risk management or rising credit risks.
-I think this is more related to macroeconomic policies," added the analyst, who declined to be identified because she was not authorized to speak to media in mainland China.
+I think this is more related to macroeconomic policies," added the analyst, who declined to be identified because she was not authorised to speak to media in mainland China.

 For now, bankers say Beijing has not further tightened controls and mortgage lending is proceeding as before.
 They regard Ping An Bank's move as pre-emptive and unlikely to be followed unless forced to by Beijing as home loans are typically the safest assets in Chinese bank ledgers.